9800 4th Street NW (1 block north of Alameda at Raymond Sanchez Community Center)

-This brand new spray park is now ready for kids!
+This spray park is now a paradise for kids!
 A variety of figurines squirt water, and there are tables nearby for storing stuff and taking a rest.

 The Los Padillas Aquatics Center has a splash pool that is great for young waders.
 There are mushrooms that squirt water as well as tubes and other assorted squirt features.
 The handicapped accessible facility has cement walkways and paved areas.
 There is no grass, but several tables allow families to spread out, and there is room for spreading out towels.
 There is also a 25 yard lap pool that is five feet deep.

 The spray ground offers families a place to get wet, and families have shaded areas where they can sit and relax, or enjoy a picnic.
-Children are admitted with an adult member ($13/yr membership), and donation requested for kids three and older is 50 cents.
+Children are admitted with an adult member (membership required).
 There is no lifeguard on duty, but the staff monitors the grounds during operating hours.

 It isn't every zoo that offers summer refreshment in the form of a spray park.
 The zoo has all the great exhibits you've come to expect, and you can also have the kids enjoy the multi-tiered climbing structure and the splash area.
 Water spurts up in a random pattern while kids enjoy the chance to chase the water and cool down.
 It's part of the regular admission to the zoo, $7 adults, $2 children 3-12 or 65+.